1977–78 San Antonio Spurs season

-The 1977–78 NBA season was the second in the NBA, the 5th in San Antonio, and the 11th as a franchise.
+The 1977–78 San Antonio Spurs season was the second in the NBA, the 5th in San Antonio, and the 11th as a franchise.
 While George Gervin was lighting up the scoreboard with his first point title, the Spurs won the Central Division with a 52–30 record.
 In the playoffs the Spurs would be stunned in 6 games by the eventual champion Washington Bullets In the series, Gervin averaged 33.2 points per game.